rajfal/rajfal.github.io/_posts/2018-01-13-Docker-Neo4j-container-setup.md

 ```

-#### Instructions to generate a CSV data file:
+#### How to generate a CSV data file:

 1. Dump selected table to a CSV text file
 ```sql
 SELECT * FROM soil_survey INTO OUTFILE '/var/lib/mysql-files/soil_survey.csv' FIELDS TERMINATED BY ',' LINES TERMINATED BY '\n';
 ```
 Also:
   : - ensure fields are separated with a comma ','
   : - database will write the file to a location requiring a root access, such as sudo, in order to move it to another location, such as your data-import-directory/
   : - resulting CSV will NOT have any headers included, these will be added next

 2. Move CSV file to data-import-directory/